Indian Tiger is Associated To Hindu Goddess Durga

 Always on the move, nature has thus chalked a relatively smaller gestation period of 105 days for the species.
 Thats the reason the tiger cubs when born are tiny, blind and helpless no problem, nature has been generous here too.
 To ensure the survival of the species, a tigress gives birth to six cubs, so even if the infant mortality is high due to their dependency on the mother, at least a few survive.
 On an average, only two cubs are able to make it to adulthood.

-Tiny blind cubs are brought up with great care and affection by the mother.
-This affectionate relationship of the mother and cubs has surprised many a biologist and hunters, who at different times have seen the other side of the tigers nature.
-As a rule, only the female takes care of the cubs, but in Ranthambore national park, an unusual photograph was taken by Fateh Singh Rathore showing father, mother and their two cubs sitting leisurely in a water pool.
+The Tiny and blind cubs are brought up with high level of care and affection by the mother.
+This amazing affectionate relationship of the mother and cubs has indeed surprised a lot of biologist and hunters, who at various times have seen the other side of this animal’s nature.
+As a rule, only the cubs are taken care by the females only, but in Ranthambore national park, an unusual photograph was captured by Fateh Singh Rathore in which we can see the father, mother and their two cubs sitting and enjoying leisurely in a water pool.

 The cubs do not go out hunting until they are three months old.
 The mother changes her lair frequently in order to avoid intrusions by other predators while she is away on a hunt.
 The cubs are trained to be disciplined right from their early childhood.
 A carefully worked out scheme of vocal symbols further guides the cubs to hide or to come out to greet the mother.